Hantzley/amazon-bedrock-multimodal-demo-app/README.md

 # GenAI multimodal demo application for Amazon Bedrock

-This project offers a somple front-end application built with Streamlit to showcase Amazon Bedrock.
+This project offers a sample multimodal front-end application built with Streamlit to showcase Amazon Bedrock.
 You can deploy this CDK project in your AWS account.
 Alternatively, you can run the Streamlit application on your local machine.
 See sections below for instructions.